 Finally, it has to be pointed out that the importance of the provisions for the protection of digital markets is not exhausted by the abuse control by the Bundeskartellamt.
 Section 20(3a) of the GWB also gives competing companies the opportunity to prevent markets from being tipped in the direction of a particular bidder.
 The first notable case of this kind is a preliminary injunction proceeding that was conducted before the Berlin Regional Court between two real estate portals (judgment of 8 April 2021, 16 O 73/21 Kart – Rabatt bei Immobilienanzeigen).
 The Court prohibited the market leader from using certain discount rates that had denied a competitor access to certain customers and customer data for the decisive phase of the real estate purchase.

-With the GWB Digitisation Act coming into force on 19 January 2021, the legislator has further reformed individual aspects of merger control with regard to both procedural and substantive issues.
+With the GWB Digitalisation Act, the legislator has further reformed individual aspects of merger control with regard to both procedural and substantive issues.

 The arguably most important change is that the thresholds for the obligation to notify mergers were increased.
 While the combined aggregate worldwide turnover of all the undertakings concerned remains more than €500 million, the domestic turnover of at least one undertaking concerned increased from €25 million to €50 million and that of another undertaking concerned from €5 million to €17.5 million.
 Also, the so-called minor market clause of section 36(1) sentence 2 No. 2 GWB was increased from €15 million to €20 million.

-While in 2019 and 2020, a total of 2,683 mergers were notified to the Bundeskartellamt, the number of mergers to be examined is expected to decrease significantly in the future.
+While in 2021, a total of 1,000 mergers were notified to the Bundeskartellamt, the number of mergers to be examined decreased in 2022 to 800 merger projects.
 The rationale behind the increase of the threshold was to relieve the burden on the economy, especially on small and medium-sized enterprises, as well as to enable the Bundeskartellamt to focus its capacities more strongly on complex cases, especially in the area of digitalisation.

 Moreover, section 35(1a) GWB, which was already introduced in 2017 as part of the 9th GWB amendment, is a transaction value threshold.
 This threshold has enabled the Bundeskartellamt to examine further mergers in innovation-driven markets without causing major compliance costs for business.
-However, according to the annual report of the Bundeskartellamt, no in-depth competition investigation has yet been initiated as a result of the notification of a transaction value threshold case and thus no merger has yet been prohibited.
-A so-called ‘killer acquisition’ has also not yet been identified or prevented.
+As in case of acquisition of software division of the Swedish automotive supplier Veoneer Inc, the merger became subject to examination only by the high purchase price.
+Following the one-month investigation, the Bundeskartellamt cleared the transaction.
+A ‘killer acquisition’ has not yet been identified or prevented.

 However, it has also been confirmed by the Bundeskartellamt that the number of leniency applications declined.
 It is assumed that this is at least also due to the exposure to cartel damages claims against cartelists.